Office: ISA 4206

 Ph.D.
 Physics, 2009, Carnegie Mellon University

-We are dedicated to initiating a top-notch structural and molecular biophysics laboratory located on the 4th floor of the Interdisciplinary Science building.
-Our main interests are centered on unveiling fundamental mechanisms dictating important biological processes.
-We use multitude approaches to achieve our goal.
-Experimentally, we use high power neutron and x-ray sources located at national facilities to interrogate structural and dynamical properties of biological composites.
+Our primary research interests are centered on unveiling fundamental mechanisms dictating important membrane-associated biological processes.
+We use a multitude of approaches to achieve our goal.
+Experimentally, we use high-resolution atomic force microscopy to interrogate structural and dynamical properties of biological composites.
 Theoretically, we collaborate closely with molecular dynamic simulators to decipher short time scale events that are responsible for meso- and macro-scale properties discerned from experimental measurements.

 |14466||PHZ 4702||001||Appl of Physics to Bio/Med I|